-- SEN Support - Education Health Care Plan (ECHP) This is awarded by County following an application process
+- SEN Support - Education Health Care Plan (ECHP) This is awarded by County following an application process consultation with the SENCo, parents/carers, class teacher and any other relevant staff members.

 Stakeholders can share concerns outside of these two stages and children can be monitored.